 - Announcement (1:47)

-- Podcast Anniversary Celebration with Paleo on the Go (2:35)
+- Thank You to our Podcast Sponsor – Paleo on the Go (2:35)

 - A frozen meal delivery service, they have a large menu of items for the paleo autoimmune protocol (AIP).